alpha123/skiplist.h/README.md

 Single-header-file, public domain, type-generic C89 skip list implementation.
 -----------------------------------------------------------------------------

+Implements a sorted dictionary or set with a skiplist.
+Duplicate elements (i.e. a sorted linked list) are not currently supported.

 1. Download [skiplist.h](https://raw.githubusercontent.com/alpha123/skiplist.h/master/skiplist.h).
    That's the only file you need.
 2. Create a guarded header that defines SKIPLIST_KEY and SKIPLIST_VALUE